dotja/dotja.github.io/_posts/2020-03-28-4N35-Optocoupler.md

 layout: post
 date: 2020-03-28
 summary: "A look at the optocoupler 4N35 and how to use it in a circuit."
-content_description: "Basic electronics components.
-Breadboard circuits.
-Optocoupler 4N35.
-Schematics for optocoupler 4N35.
-Without microcontroller."
+content_description: "Building an optocoupler breadboard circuit."
 ---
 <div media:type="text/omd" class="blog_title_style container">
     <h1><span>4N35 Optocoupler</span></h1>